-During a Sydney Writer’s Festival discussion with the writer of The Novel Cure, the point was made that even keen readers in this busy world will actually only read a tiny fraction of the literature that is available — so they had better choose thoughtfully.
+During a Sydney Writer’s Festival discussion with the writer of The Novel Cure, the point was made that even keen readers in this busy world will only read a tiny fraction of the available literature — so they had better choose thoughtfully.

 Someone who reads a book a week can only read 52 books a year — and wouldn’t that be a strong reading performance?
 I think that these days I probably average a book every two weeks, among all the newspapers, magazines, web pages, and emails.
 If I have forty years of reading ahead of me, that suggests I will get through about a thousand books.
 It’s sort of a lot, and yet, really, it’s close to nothing.

 The same talk included the suggestion that 300,000 new books are published in the USA each year.
 The gap between what is available to read and what can actually be read in a lifetime is a yawning chasm that gapes wider every year.

 At the moment, I tend to keep books I have read, thinking that I might like to read them again.
 Read a book again?
 Ye Gods!
 Think of a reading a book again as representing a lost opportunity to discover a new book and one might decide that there simply isn’t time.
 Yet re-reading books is one of the great delights, and in some cases it is the only way to really grasp a book at all.
 Think of Ulysses, think of War and Peace — think of any long novel you love, and you might well agree.
 And doesn’t the same go for serious works of non-fiction?

 I should acknowledge that for many people reading isn’t about completing a reading list or ensuring that they have cultivated a certain knowingness.
 People who love crime fiction (or romance, or some other genre) might regret the fact that they can’t read it all, but they don’t generally worry about how many books they have read.
 They are reading for pleasure and as long as the pleasure continues, there’s no problem.